CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 Additional information on threats and security measures in the area of ​​outsourcing for service providers can be found in the following publications, among others:

-* #### [27001A15] ISO / IEC 27001; 2013 - Annex A.15 Supplier relationshipInformation technology- Security techniques- Information security management systems- requirements, in particular Annex A, A.15 Supplier relationships, ISO, 2013
+* #### [27001A15] ISO / IEC 27001; 2013 - Annex A.15 Supplier relationship
+Information technology- Security techniques- Information security management systems- requirements, in particular Annex A, A.15 Supplier relationships, ISO, 2013

 * #### [BVIT2005] Buisiness Process Outsourcing Guide